syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Enable or disable close button

 The [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property is used to decide whether to enable or disable the close button in tabitem.
-You can show the close button as an individual tabitem or common for all tabitems using the [TabControlExt.CloseButtonType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~CloseButtonType.html) property in TabControl.
+You can show the close button as an individual tabitem or common for all tabitem's using the [TabControlExt.CloseButtonType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~CloseButtonType.html) property in TabControl.

 {% tabs %}